This post contains affiliate links. See my disclosure policy here.

 Method

-Add rye, brandy, Bénédictine, sweet vermouth, bitters, and cubed ice to a mixing glass.
+Add rye, brandy, Bénédictine, sweet vermouth, and bitters to a mixing glass.

 Garnish with orange peel.